In Ibn al-Nafis’ Shadow

 Is nobility an innate virtue or not?
 In their respective reflections on nobility and individual differences, Dante and Cecco d’Ascoli invoke the

-This talk explores metabolism as concept of history of biology, using it as starting point for the exploration of a
+This talk explores metabolism as a concept in the history of biology, using it as starting point for the exploration

 Is it possible to discern what is concealed within the human soul through what is outwardly manifest?
 This lecture will